How to Start a Food Blog That Generates Millions of Pageviews Each Month

 Advice from Successful Food Bloggers

-We caught up with a few food bloggers and asked them for their best advice for getting started.
+We caught up with a few established food bloggers and asked them for their best advice for getting started.

 Jessica Randahawa is the head chef, recipe creator, photographer, and writer behind The Forked Spoon.
 She creates delicious family-friendly recipes that anyone can make.
-Over one million users per month see her recipes.
+Over one million loyal readers per month see her recipes.
 Jessica told Niche Pursuits she chose to start her recipe business because food and recipes are sought year-round and generally do well even in recessions.
 She also knew the barrier to entry is also very low.
 Launching a recipe website can cost as little as $150 if you can utilize your phone as a camera to start.
 The most expensive cost right off the bat is the time commitment when compared to the minimum capital and operational cost.
-It wasn’t always easy and those 1 million monthly users didn’t come quickly.
+It wasn't always easy and those 1 million monthly users didn't come quickly.
 Standing out on the internet is not an easy task for any passion project.
-Ultimately to stand out, you first have to learn how to stand up from the ground.
+Ultimately, to stand out, you first have to learn how to stand up from the ground.
 For my business, learning how to stand was creating lots of content on Blogger and sharing that content with the blogger community and on social media.
 All of my early content was pretty bad in retrospect, but necessary as I used the experience and created processes as a foundation to learn from.
 Over a year or so, I grew my following on Pinterest into the hundreds of thousands when it first came out, which was the first time I was able to get my then passion project to stand out and start treating it like a business.
-But at the same time, if I had not been actively creating content before Pinterest, I don’t think I would have been in a position ever to start standing out in the first place to establish my customer base.
+But at the same time, if I had not been actively creating content before Pinterest, I don't think I would have been in a position ever to start standing out in the first place to establish my customer base.
 In retrospect, it is probably best that my business did begin as a project of passion, because if I had the mindset of chasing profits right from the beginning, my first year or so would have been very challenging mentally.